On the Bickel-Rosenblatt test of goodness-of-fit for the residuals of autoregressive processes: Introduction and Motivations

 Bickel and Rosenblatt show in \cite{BickelRosenblatt73} that under appropriate conditions, if $T_{n}$ is the statistic given in \eqref{BRStat} built on the strong white noise $(\veps_{t})$ instead of the residuals, then, as $n$ tends to infinity,

 where the centering term is

 and the asymptotic variance is given by

 The aforementioned conditions are summarized in \cite[Sec.
 2]{GhoshHuang91}, they come from the original work of Bickel and Rosenblatt later improved by Rosenblatt \cite{Rosenblatt75}.
-In addition to some technical assumptions that will be recalled in (A$_0$), we just notice that a choice of a continuous and positive kernel defined on $\dR$ and a bandwidth $h_{n} = h_0\, n^{-\kappa}$ must coincide with $0 < \kappa < 1/4$,
+In addition to some technical assumptions that will be recalled in \ref{hyp:H0} and similarly to the results in \cite{LeeNa02}, notice that the results hold \begin{itemize} \item either if $\dK$ is bounded and has a compact support and the bandwidth is given by $h_{n} = h_0\, n^{-\kappa}$ with $0 < \kappa < 1$; \item or if $\dK$ is a continuous and positive kernel defined on $\dR$, the bandwidth is given by $h_{n} = h_0\, n^{-\kappa}$ with $0 < \kappa < 1/4$ and

-If $\dK$ is chosen to be bounded on a compact support, then $0 < \kappa < 1$ in the bandwidth is a sufficient condition.
-We can find in later references (like \cite{TakahataYoshihara87}, \cite{NeumannPaparoditis00} or \cite{BachmannDette05}) some alternative proofs of the asymptotic normality \eqref{AsNormBR} with $a(x)=1$ and appropriate assumptions.
-However in this paper we will keep $a$ as an integrable function, so as to make the calculations easier and to follow the original framework of Bickel and Rosenblatt.
+\end{itemize} We can find in later references (like \cite{TakahataYoshihara87}, \cite{NeumannPaparoditis00} or \cite{BachmannDette05}) some alternative proofs of the asymptotic normality \eqref{AsNormBR} with $a(x)=1$ and appropriate assumptions.
+However, in this paper, we keep $a$ as an integrable function in order to follow the original framework of Bickel and Rosenblatt.
+Fortunately, it also makes the calculations easier and remains appropriate for applications since it is always possible to define a compact support including any mass of a given density $f_0$ to be tested, as it will be done in Section \ref{SecTest}.

-\begin{rem} It is convenient to have short expressions for terms that converge in probability to zero.
-In the whole study, the notation $o_{\P}(1)$ (resp. $O_{\P}(1)$) stands for a sequence of random variables that converges to zero in probability (resp. is bounded in probability) as $n \to \infty$. \end{rem}
+\textbf{Notation.} It is convenient to have short expressions for terms that converge in probability to zero.
+In the whole study, the notation $o_{\P}(1)$ (resp. $O_{\P}(1)$) stands for a sequence of random variables that converges to zero in probability (resp. is bounded in probability) as $n \to \infty$.